Section A Your Contract with DHS

 - charge DHS or the client for a day or time the child was not in your care; or

 These are some serious violations of your contract with DHS and may lead to cancellation of your contract.

 REMEMBER, you must immediately destroy any EBT card left or dropped in or around your facility by cutting across the magnetic strip on the back of the card.
 You cannot wait until the end of the shift or the end of the day, it must be done immediately.
-The client must go to the DHS county office and request a new card.
+The client can go to any DHS office and request a new card printed there.